 Please note that AXS cannot provide tax advice to sellers.
 For more information, we encourage you to visit the IRS website and consult with your tax advisor.

-If your taxpayer information (contact information, legal name, or TIN) is incorrect on your Form 1099-K, you can update your taxpayer ID to receive an updated form on or before March 14, 2023.
-As of March 15, 2023, AXS will no longer accept changes to 2022 tax information.
-If you update your 2022 taxpayer information between January 2023 and March 14, 2023, you can download an updated form thru your AXS account (if electronic consent was chosen) or via US mail.
+If your taxpayer information (contact information, legal name, or TIN) is incorrect on your Form 1099-K, you can update your taxpayer ID to receive an updated form on or before March 14, 2025.
+After March 14, 2025, AXS will no longer accept changes to 2024 tax information.
+If you update your 2024 taxpayer information between February 1, 2025, and March 14, 2025, you can download an updated form through your AXS account (if electronic consent was chosen) or via US mail.

-Can AXS help me with my tax return(s) or reconcile the amounts reported on my Form 1099-K?
+Can AXS help me with my tax return(s) or reconciling the amounts reported on my Form 1099-K?

-AXS is unable to answer specific questions about reconciling the amounts on your Form 1099-K or provide accounting, legal, or tax advice or guidance.
+AXS cannot answer specific questions about reconciling the amounts on your Form 1099-K or provide accounting, legal, or tax advice or guidance.

 If you have questions, we recommend you speak with a tax professional.